What is the difference between the two pathways in the Residency program?

 What certification will I earn upon completion of the program?

 Graduates of the STR program are eligible for a Washington State Residency Certificate.
 This certificate includes an endorsement in Elementary Education (K-8).
-Residents in the STR program are required to add a second endorsement – their choice of English Language Learner or Special Education.
+Residents in the STR program are required to add a second endorsement – their choice of English Language Learners or Special Education.
 Typically, the second endorsement is granted after completing a state required practicum during the fall of your first year teaching.